Plerogyra sinuosa

-Plerogyra sinuosa is a jelly-like species of the phylum Cnidaria.
+Plerogyra sinuosa is a coral species of the phylum Cnidaria.
 It is commonly called "bubble coral" due to its bubbly appearance.
 The "bubbles" are grape-sized which increase their surface area according to the amount of light available: they are larger during the day, but smaller during the night, when tentacles reach out to capture food.
 This species requires low light and a gentle water flow.
 Common names for Plerogyra sinuosa include "grape coral", bladder coral, and pearl coral.
-According to the IUCN, Plerogyra Sinuosa ranges from the Red Sea and Madagascar in the western Indian Ocean to Okinawa and the Line Islands in the Pacific.
+According to the IUCN, Plerogyra sinuosa ranges from the Red Sea and Madagascar in the western Indian Ocean to Okinawa and the Line Islands in the Pacific.

 Description

 Colonies of Plerogyra sinuosa are in the form of an inverted cone that may be as much as a metre (yard) across.
 The corallites in small colonies are monocentric and trochoid, but become flabellomeandroiid (arranged in valleys, the neighbouring valleys having separate walls) in larger colonies.
 The septa have smooth margins and are irregularly arranged.
 The costae on young colonies sometimes form lobes which develop spines.
 These spines then elongate and a new polyp develops, this budding method being an unusual occurrence among corals.

 In the living coral, Plerogyra sinuosa has vesicles resembling bubbles up to 2.5 cm in diameter.
 These enlarge during the day but retract to a certain extent during the night to expose the polyps and their tentacles.